-Tell students that these are students at a school, just like them.
-Use L1 (your mother tongue) if necessary.
-Point to Oliver Octopus as you show the page to the students and ask them, e.g. Is this Pedro?
-Agustín?
-Ale?
+• Tell students that these are students at a school. just like them.
+Use L1 if necessary.
+Point to Patsy Pack as you show the page to the students and ask them, e.g. Is this Lucia?
+Malena?
+Vera?
 Hmm, let's see.
+Some students may say she's not a girl.
+Ask them why and then point to the bracelet she's wearing.
+If students say boys wear bracelets as well, tell them that is OK, but Patsy is a girl.